ADDIS Foundation For Community Health

 According to Dr. Abiy Ahmed, the Prime Minister of Ethiopia (since 2018) and authorities of the Ethiopian National Association of the Blind (ENAB), it is estimated that the total number of blind individuals who have access to education does not exceed 5%.

-ADDIS Foundation for Community Health determines to fill a gap to reduce the burden of visual impairments on individuals and society.
+Solutions: ADDIS Foundation for Community Health determines to fill a gap to reduce the burden of visual impairments on individuals and society.

 The three primary programs @ADDIS Foundation for Community Health are: